Jtoast65/League-of-Legends-/index.md

 - **Recall**: Measures how often actual wins are correctly predicted
 - **F1-Score**: Harmonic mean of precision and recall

-**Comparison to Naive Baseline**:
-- Always predicting the majority class would achieve ~50% accuracy (since classes are balanced)
-- Our baseline improves upon this by ~5-8 percentage points by using first blood information
+### Is the Baseline Model a Good Model?

+**Evaluation: The baseline model is a good starting point but not a good final model.**

+**Strengths:**
-- This demonstrates that first blood provides meaningful predictive signal
+- **Better than random**: Achieves 55-58% accuracy (5-8 points above 50%), demonstrating that first blood contains predictive signal

-### Baseline Model Limitations

-The baseline model has several limitations that a more sophisticated model should address:
+- **Simple and interpretable**: Easy to understand
+- **No overfitting risk**: Fixed rule, not learned from data
+- **Establishes a performance floor**: Clear minimum threshold for comparisons

+**Weaknesses:**
+- **Limited accuracy**: 55-58% accuracy means the model is wrong almost half the time
-1. **Uses only one feature**: Only considers first blood, ignoring other potentially valuable early game metrics like gold advantage, kills, etc.
+- **Uses only one feature**: Ignores other early game metrics (gold advantage, kills, etc.)

-2. **Binary rule**: Makes hard predictions (win or loss) without considering the magnitude of advantages or other nuanced factors.
+- **No nuance**: Makes binary predictions without considering magnitude of advantages

-3. **No learning**: Doesn't learn from data - it's a fixed rule based on domain knowledge.

-4. **Limited predictive power**: While better than random, ~55-58% accuracy leaves significant room for improvement.

-5. **No probability estimates**: Doesn't provide win probabilities, only binary predictions.

-### Expectations for Final Model

-A successful final model should:
-- **Exceed baseline accuracy**: Achieve higher accuracy than the ~55-58% baseline
-- **Use multiple features**: Incorporate gold advantage, kills, and other early game metrics
-- **Provide probabilities**: Give win probability estimates, not just binary predictions
-- **Learn from data**: Use machine learning to discover patterns and relationships
-- **Be interpretable**: While more complex than the baseline, should still provide insights into which factors matter most

-The baseline model establishes that there is signal in early game performance (specifically first blood) that can be used for prediction.
-The final model should build upon this foundation to create a more powerful and nuanced predictor.
+- **No probability estimates**: Only provides hard predictions, limiting practical utility

+**Conclusion**: The baseline model serves as a useful **comparison point** and demonstrates predictive signal exists in early game data.
+However, it is **not suitable for practical use** due to limited accuracy and inability to leverage multiple information sources.
+A good final model should significantly outperform this baseline.

 ## Final Model

-This section describes our final model, which uses machine learning with multiple features to predict match outcomes.

 ### Final Model Description